alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 - `ORGNAME` is the name of the org
 - `ROLE` is the user role granted to the user of the email address in the `USERNAME` field

-For example, to remove ana@example.com's org manager role from the acme org, either the other org manager or the GOV.UK PaaS team would run:
+For example, to remove ana@example.com's org manager role from the acme org, either the other org manager or the GOV.UK PaaS team should run:

 ```
 cf unset-org-role ana@example.com acme OrgManager
 ```

-If the user still needs access on the PaaS to work on other projects, take no further action.
+If the user still needs access to GOV.UK PaaS to work on other projects, nothing else needs to change.

-If the user no longer needs access to GOV.UK PaaS, then your org manager should contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to ask us to delete the user account.
+If the user no longer needs access to GOV.UK PaaS, then your org manager must contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to ask us to delete the user account.

 Refer to the [Cloud Foundry documentation on creating and managing users with the CLI](https://docs.cloudfoundry.org/adminguide/cli-user-management.html) [external link] for more information.

 ### View bills

-Org managers and billing managers can view current or past bills within an org:
+[Org managers](/orgs_spaces_users.html#org-manager) and [billing managers](/orgs_spaces_users.html#billing-manager) can use the GOV.UK PaaS admin tool to view current or past bills within an org.

 1. Sign into the [GOV.UK PaaS admin tool](https://admin.cloud.service.gov.uk).
 1. Select the appropriate org.
 1. Select __Billing__.
 1. View your bills.
-You can filter the bills shown by __Month__, __Space__ or __Services and apps__.
+You can filter the bills shown by __Month__, __Space__, or __Services and apps__.

 ## Case studies